hitchco-mk4/Display-Software/README.md

 ## Software Organization:

-## One line installation and configuration:
+## Quick installation and configuration:

 You will need to update the Raspberry Pi's Firmware first.
 This software is all confirmed to work on `Linux raspberrypi 4.14.37-v7+ #1111 SMP Thu Apr 26 13:56:59 BST 2018 armv7l GNU/Linux` which has a serial port fix: